-Thirty years later, the food bank owns its own building, serves an average of 750 families a week, and … » More …
+Thirty years later, the food bank owns its own building, serves an average of 750 families a week, … » More …

 The 1980 Hague Convention on the Civil Aspects of International Child Abduction ruled that any child taken from one parent by another across international borders must be returned to their home country for custody to be properly and legally determined.
-While this saves parents who are victims of child abduction, it doesn’t account for those, especially women, who felt the need to emigrate to free … » More …
+While this saves parents who are victims of child abduction, it doesn’t account for those, especially women, who felt the need to emigrate to … » More …

 Fresh from an early morning TV appearance, Jennifer Merschdorf ’96 grabs a seat in the lobby of her Seattle hotel and pulls out a phone to check in with the office in New York.
 Next on her schedule is our interview, then lunch with her mother, and then time to meet up with a few old college friends.
 This day is a balance.
 Some work, some family, and some fun.
 It’s all at the threshold of an intense few days of the national conference for Young Survival Coalition, a not-for-profit organization for young women facing breast cancer.

 “As a form of social punishment, homelessness is far sterner in many respects than sentences handed out in court for most criminal offenses,” writes Desiree Hellegers, an associate professor of English and founding co-director of the Center for Social and Environmental Justice at WSU Vancouver, in her introduction.
-In presenting the individual stories of 15 women in Seattle collected over two decades, Hellegers offers a view … » More …
+In presenting the individual stories of 15 women in Seattle collected over two decades, Hellegers offers a … » More …